Kill Your Idols: Other projects

 Many past and present members of Kill Your Idols have been constant figures in the Long Island and New York hardcore scenes since the 1990s.
 Guitarist Gary Bennett and current drummer Anthony Corallo play in the legendary New York hardcore band Sheer Terror, with Bennett having been with them since the late 1990s.
 Corallo is an audio engineer, runs his own label Chronic Death Records, and has been a fixture in the hardcore scene since the 2000s.
 Bennett also formed Deathcycle, a crossover thrash band featuring original member Ron Grimaldi, with Paul Delaney joining later on.
-Paul would go on to form death metal band Black Anvil alongside Gary and previous drummer Raeph Glicken, soon after the 2007 breakup.
+Paul would go on to form black metal band Black Anvil alongside Gary and previous drummer Raeph Glicken, soon after the 2007 breakup.
 Prior to joining Kill Your Idols, Raeph spent time drumming in multiple New York hardcore bands, including SFA and Cause For Alarm, playing on the latter's final album Beneath The Wheel.
 Current bassist Mike DeLorenzo and former guitarist Brian Meehan both spent time playing in the Long Island band Milhouse, with Meehan leaving prior to joining Kill Your Idols in 1998.
 They've also both been members of hardcore/metal band Celebrity Murders.
 Mike and former drummer Vinnie Value formed Skinheads Still Scare People (S.S.S.P.), which was a hardcore/Oi!-style project featuring Anthony Corallo on drums.
 S.S.S.P. dissolved following Vinnie's passing in 2020.
 Vocalist Andy West joined Too Many Voices in 2011, singing on their demo tape that same year, later to depart a short time afterward.